 The Resorts World Sentosa Casino is a glittering jewel in the crown of this sprawling integrated resort on an island adjacent to Singapore proper.
 The resort includes 4 hotels, Universal Studios, and Marine Life Park, the world’s largest oceanariums.
 The resort’s a full day outing for the family, but the casino is where the adults come out to play, mostly at night, though it’s open around the clock.

 Set in the opulent basement of the Crockfords Tower Hotel, there are 15,000 sqm of gaming facilities.
 The casino, owned and operated by the Genting Group, is powered primarily by IGT machines.
 There are more than 500 tables games and well over a thousand “jackpot machines”.

 Singapore Casino Cruises

 Singapore is surrounded by the sea, so consider taking a day, night or 24 hour cruise in international waters.
 Enjoy the ocean breezes and unlimited visits to the Chinese restaurant onboard.
-On the Aegean Paradise cruise liner there are 40 gaming tables to choose from, featuring and along with Chinese favourites.
+On the Aegean Paradise cruise liner there are 40 gaming tables to choose from, featuring blackjack and poker along with Chinese favourites.
 There are a few hundred pokies scattered about.
 The betting limits are lower than at the city casinos.
 Get in on the action here from just NZ$2.

 The cost is surprisingly modest.
 An evening cruise starts from just NZ$25, while a private cabin costs from NZ$40 weekdays and $80 on weekends.
 Start your trip at the Tanah Merah Ferry Terminal.